Pacifier: History

 Early pacifiers were manufactured with a choice of black, maroon or white rubber, though the white rubber of the day contained a certain amount of lead.
 Binky (with a y) was first used in about 1935 as a trademarked brand name for pacifiers and other baby products manufactured by the Binky Baby Products Company of New York.
-The brand name is currently owned by Playtex Products, LLC as a trademark in the U.S. (and a number of other countries).
+The brand trademark is owned by Playtex in the U.S. (and other countries).

 Drawbacks

 There are negative effects from using a pacifier during breastfeeding for healthy babies.
 The AAP suggests avoiding pacifiers for the first month.
 Introducing a pacifier can lead to the infant ineffectively sucking at the breast and causing "nipple confusion".
-Babies will take their suck out on the pacifier instead of nursing or comfort nursing at the breast which is good for the mother's supply.
+Babies will take their need to suck out on the pacifier instead of nursing or comfort nursing at the breast which is good for the mother's supply.
 Evidence in premature infants or infants that are not healthy is lacking but shows that it can have benefits.
 It may have clinical benefits for preterm babies, such as helping them progress from tube to bottle feeding.

 Infants who use pacifiers may have more ear infections (otitis media).
 The effectiveness of avoiding the use of a pacifier to prevent ear infections is not known.

 Although it is commonly believed that using a pacifier will lead to dental problems, it does not appear to lead to long-term damage if used for less than around three years.
 However, prolonged use of a pacifier or other non-nutritive sucking habit (such as finger or blanket sucking) has been found to lead to malocclusion of the teeth, that is teeth sticking out or not meeting properly when they bite together.
 This is a common problem and the dental (orthodontic) treatment to correct it can take a long time and can be expensive.
 A Cochrane Review of the evidence found that orthodontic braces or psychological intervention (such as positive or negative reinforcement) were effective in helping children stop sucking habits where that was necessary.
 An orthodontic brace that used a palatal crib design seems to have been more effective than a palatal arch design.

 There appears to be no strong evidence that using a pacifier delays speech development by preventing babies from practicing their speaking skills.